MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 This article provides an overview of the fundamental concepts for building ASP.NET Core OData services.

-ASP.NET Core OData is a .NET library that sits on top of ASP.NET Core to help you build OData REST APIs.
+ASP.NET Core OData is a .NET library built on top of ASP.NET Core to help you build OData REST APIs.
 The ASP.NET Core OData library consists of a set of services and middleware that hook into ASP.NET Core's request pipeline to provide features like routing, query handling and serialization based on OData specifications and conventions.
-All these concepts will be covered in depth in separate articles, this just provides an overview.
+All these concepts will be covered in depth in separate articles, this article just provides an overview.

-To build an ASP.NET Core OData app, you start with an ASP.NET Core application, then install the [`Microsoft.AspNetCore.OData`](https://www.nuget.org/packages/Microsoft.AspNetCore.OData) package as a dependency from NuGet.
+To build an ASP.NET Core OData app, you start with an ASP.NET Core application, then install the [`Microsoft.AspNetCore.OData`](https://www.nuget.org/packages/Microsoft.AspNetCore.OData) NuGet package as a dependency.
 ASP.NET Core OData 8 supports .NET Core 3.1 and .NET Core 6.0 and above.

 > [!NOTE]
 > ASP.NET COre OData 8 supports .NET Core 3.1 and .NET Core 6.0 and above.